shorelinesoftware/terraform-provider-shoreline/docs/resources/time_trigger.md

 ### Optional

 - **enabled** (Boolean) If the object is currently enabled or disabled.
 Defaults to `false`.
 - **end_date** (String) Date time when the trigger condition stops being evaluted.
 If not provided, the condition is evaluated with no time limit.
+The accepted format is ISO8601.
 - **id** (String) The ID of this resource.
 - **start_date** (String) Date time when the trigger condition starts being evaluated (default value is considered to be when the trigger configuration was saved).
+The accepted format is ISO8601.

 ### Read-Only